-There are so many other treatments available now that are commonly recommended for migraine prevention and pain relief that it can be a bit of a puzzle to find what works.
+There are so many other treatments available now that are commonly recommended for migraine prevention and pain relief, but it can take some experimenting to find what works.

-We are so lucky, we have so much to choose from now.
-Think of our mothers who had to eat raw onion sandwiches, or even farther back to times when they drilled holes in the skull to relieve the pain!
+You are so lucky, you have so much to choose from now.
+Think of those before us who had to eat raw onion sandwiches, or even farther back to times when they drilled holes in our skulls to relieve the pain!

-Thank goodness we have choices.
-Some of the mainstream treatments used now are: acupuncture, relaxation exercises, chiropractic, physiotherapy, massage, biofeedback and (CBT) Cognitive Behavior Therapy for behavioral modifications.
+Some of the mainstream complementary treatments used now are: acupuncture, relaxation exercises, chiropractic, physiotherapy, massage, biofeedback and (CBT) Cognitive Behavior Therapy for behavioral modifications.

 Other treatments freely available in the US and the UK that are very difficult to find here in Australia are:

 So there you have it.
-The best way for migraine prevention is to combine traditional medicine and some alternative therapies to find the mix that works best for you.
+The best way for migraine prevention is to combine traditional medicine and some complementary therapies to find the mix that works best for you.